The carotid arteries are a pair of blood vessels. There's one on each side of the neck. The carotid arteries deliver blood to the brain and head.

-Carotid (kuh-ROT-id) ultrasound is a safe, painless procedure that uses sound waves to examine the blood flow through the carotid arteries.
+Carotid (kuh-ROT-id) ultrasound is a safe, noninvasive, painless procedure that uses sound waves to examine the blood flow through the carotid arteries.
+It also evaluates the thickness of the carotid artery wall and checks for clots.

-Your two carotid arteries are located on each side of your neck.
-They deliver blood from your heart to your brain.
+One carotid artery is located on each side of the neck.
+These arteries deliver blood from the heart to the brain.

-Carotid ultrasound tests for blocked or narrowed carotid arteries, which can increase the risk of stroke.
-The results can help your doctor determine a treatment to lower your stroke risk.
+A carotid ultrasound tests for blocked or narrowed carotid arteries, which can increase the risk of stroke.
+The results of the test can help your health care provider determine a treatment to lower your stroke risk.

 Why it's done

-A carotid ultrasound is performed to test for narrowed carotid arteries, which increase the risk of stroke.
+A carotid ultrasound is done to look for for narrowed carotid arteries, which increase the risk of stroke.

 Carotid arteries are usually narrowed by a buildup of plaque — made up of fat, cholesterol, calcium and other substances that circulate in the bloodstream.
 Early diagnosis and treatment of a narrowed carotid artery can decrease stroke risk.

-Your doctor will recommend carotid ultrasound if you have transient ischemic attacks (TIAs) or certain types of stroke and may recommend a carotid ultrasound if you have medical conditions that increase the risk of stroke, including:
+Your health care provider orders a carotid ultrasound if you have a transient ischemic attack (TIA), also called a mini-stroke, or other types of strokes.
+Your provider also may recommend a carotid ultrasound if you have a medical condition that increases the risk of a stroke, including:

 - High blood pressure